dimaslanjaka/static-blog-generator/src-posts/2022/03/27/how-to-solve-error-apache-shutdown-unexpectedly.md

 how to solve above log ?

 #### Folder Location
 Make sure the location of the `XAMPP` folder is outside the drive.
-Example:
+Basically xampp only reads from your drive letter. for example:
 ```text
 D:\xampp
 C:\xampp